IoT and ITSM: smarter asset management for better service delivery

 What to consider before implementing IoT in your ITSM platform

 The goal is not to connect every device immediately.
-The goal is to start where visibility and automation can create the highest operational value.
+It is to start where visibility and automation can create the highest operational value.

 IoT and ITSM are shaping a more proactive service model